 The time needed to complete and file these forms will vary depending on individual circumstances.
 The estimated average times are: Form W-2-30 minutes; Form W-3-28 minutes; Form W-2c-40 minutes; Form W-3c-51 minutes.
 If you have comments concerning the accuracy of these time estimates or suggestions for making these forms simpler, we would be happy to hear from you.
-You can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
+You can send us comments from IRS.gov/ FormComments.
+Or you can write to the Internal Revenue Service, Tax Forms and Publications Division, 1111 Constitution Ave.
 NW, IR-6526, Washington, DC 20224.
 Do not send Forms W-2 and W-3 to this address.
-Instead, see Where to file paper Forms W-2 and W-3.
+Instead. see Where to file paper Forms W-2 and W-3.